Pregnancy Week by Week

 Week 20 of Pregnancy

-The fetus weighs about 400 grams and measures 23 centimeters.
+The fetus weighs about 400 grams and measures 23 centimetres.
 His muscles are stronger: he can turn around easily and spins in your belly.
 His internal sex organs are also evolving thankfully because it is precisely in the coming weeks that you will finally be able to know the sex of your baby.
 Hearing, touch, taste: his senses also continue to refine.

 Week 21 of Pregnancy